co-cart/co-cart/readme.txt

 In this release, you’ll find various improvements made through out the plugin.
 [Find out more about what’s new in CoCart 4.0 in our release post!](https://cocart.dev/cocart-4-0-released-now-with-cart-batch-support-and-more/)

->> With this release we are happy to provide some of the improvements from the originally planned v4 release.
+> With this release we are happy to provide some of the improvements from the originally planned v4 release.
 These improvements are backwards compatible.
 Hope you enjoy them.
+> Developer note: This release requires the quantity parameter to pass the value as a string for both adding items or updating items.

 * REST API: Added batch support for cart endpoints listed below.
 (API v2 supported ONLY) [See article for batch usage](https://make.wordpress.org/core/2020/11/20/rest-api-batch-framework-in-wordpress-5-6/).
  * * Add item/s to cart.